operator-framework/operator-registry/docs/design/bundle-sources.md

     └── deployment.yaml
     ```

-    * If you are using [kustomize](https://kustomize.io) to build your manifests from templates, you must redirect the output into a single file under the `manifests/` directory by running the following command:
+    * If you are using [kustomize](https://kustomize.io) to build your manifests from templates, you must redirect the output to one or more files under the `manifests/` directory.
+For example:

         ```sh
         kustomize build templates > manifests/manifests.yaml